-For an explanation of the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT) see www.iso .org/iso/foreword.html.
+For an explanation of the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT), see www.iso.org/iso/foreword.html.

-This document was prepared by Technical Committee ISO/TC 21, Equipment for fire protection and fire fighting, Subcommittee SC 8, Gaseous media and firefighting systems using gas.
+This document was prepared by Technical Committee ISO/TC 21, Equipment for fire protection and firefighting, Subcommittee SC 8, Gaseous media and firefighting systems using gas. in collaboration with the European Committee for Standardization (CEN) Technical Committee CEN/TC 191, Fixed firefighting systems, in accordance with the Agreement on technical cooperation between ISO and CEN (Vienna Agreement).